Here's How Your Trade Companhia Siderurgica Nacional (SID) Aggressively Right Now

 SID’s Market Performance

-SID stocks went down by -6.90% for the week, with a monthly jump of 36.18% and a quarterly performance of 51.99%, while its annual performance rate touched 500.68%.
-The volatility ratio for the week stands at 3.53% while the volatility levels for the past 30 days are set at 3.81% for Companhia Siderurgica Nacional.
-The simple moving average for the period of the last 20 days is 5.73% for SID stocks with a simple moving average of 80.36% for the last 200 days.
+SID stocks went up by 12.20% for the week, with a monthly jump of 29.82% and a quarterly performance of 52.32%, while its annual performance rate touched 573.97%.
+The volatility ratio for the week stands at 3.81% while the volatility levels for the past 30 days are set at 3.96% for Companhia Siderurgica Nacional.
+The simple moving average for the period of the last 20 days is 11.32% for SID stocks with a simple moving average of 95.23% for the last 200 days.

-After a stumble in the market that brought SID to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.59% of loss for the given period.
+After a stumble in the market that brought SID to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.20% of gains for the given period.

-During the last 5 trading sessions, SID fell by -6.90%, which changed the moving average for the period of 200-days by +307.91% in comparison to the 20-day moving average, which settled at $8.40.
-In addition, Companhia Siderurgica Nacional saw 47.39% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SID rose by +12.20%, which changed the moving average for the period of 200-days by +347.27% in comparison to the 20-day moving average, which settled at $8.95.
+In addition, Companhia Siderurgica Nacional saw 65.38% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SID